 The simulations reflect several key points, noted previously and summarized briefly herein.
 First, the grading plan requires removal of 60,800 cy of soil from the housing pad.
-A small portion of the excavated material will be used to create a low screening berm along the southeast slope; the remaining cut material will be used to create a foundation pad for the hotel.
-The grading excavation and berm construction will screen a portion of the first floor of the housing structures from offsite locations, but views of the second stories will be direct.
-Following construction, the southern and eastern slopes below the housing area will be revegetated with bitterbrush, a native shrub (please see §5.3, Biology, for additional discussion of the bitterbrush planting plan).
-The bitterbrush will be irrigated during summer with water from the subsurface effluent irrigation system; irrigation will stimulate growth, since bitterbrush is slow growing.
-At maturity, the plants (which are normally 2 to 6-feet high and up to 8 feet in width) will provide additional screening, eliminating most views of the lower floor of the workforce housing from most locations.
+A small portion of the excavated material will be used to create a-low screening berms along the southeast slope and below each of the two main housing parking lots; most of the remaining cut material will be used to create a foundation pad for the hotel.
+The grading excavation and berm construction will screen a-portions of the first floor of the housing structures from offsite locations, as described in the visual simulations., but views of the second stories will be direct.
+Following construction, the southern and eastern slopes below the housing area will be revegetated with bitterbrush, a native shrub, and all disturbed soils will be revegetated in accordance with new Mitigation BIO 5.3(a-6) (please see §5.3, Biology, for additional discussion of revegetation the bitterbrush planting plan5).
+Plant materials The bitterbrush will be irrigated during summer with water from the subsurface effluent irrigation system until established. ; irrigation will stimulate growth, since bitterbrush is slow growing.
+At maturity, the bitterbrush plants and other landscaping materials (which are normally 2 to 6 feet high and up to 8 feet in width) will provide additional screening, eliminating most views of the lower floor of the workforce proposed housing from most locations.

-During construction, the visible project elements will include grading (for the housing units, to realign the access road, for the new water storage tank and propane tank, and for the new wastewater treatment plant and expanded septic system), demolition (of the existing water storage tank, and the 6 existing workforce cabins), and reconstruction of the Gas Mart to incorporate a third gas pump island with an underground storage tank and overhead canopy with lighting).
-Following construction and through the life of the project, visible project elements will include limited views of the upper portions of the workforce housing units, with essentially no daytime offsite views of the remaining elements.
-Night-time views will be more substantially altered due to ambient illumination from lighting for the housing units and for the third gas pump island.
-Note, however, that the current Specific Plan proposal incorporates the County's Dark Sky lighting regulations; these regulations (which were not a part of the 1993 Specific Plan) will now apply to all unbuilt site uses, including those that were approved in 1993 but have not yet been constructed.
+During construction, the visible project elements will include grading (for the housing units, to realign the access road, for the new water storage tank and propane tank, and for the new watewater treatment plant and expanded septic system), demolition (of the existing water storage tank, and the 6 existing workforce-cabins), and reconstruction of the Gas Mart to incorporate a third gas pump island with an underground storage tank and overhead canopy with lighting).
+Following construction and through the life of the project, visible project elements will include limited views from Navy Beach of the second story of the upper (western) row portions of the workforcecommunity housing units, and views of the upper 1-foot of roofline for units on the lower (eastern row) from US 395.
+There will be with essentially no daytime offsite views of the housing units and for the third gas pump island.
+Note, however, that Alternative 6 incorporates a new Outdoor Lighting Plan requirement (discussed later in this section under Impact 5.12(c), and the current-Specific Plan proposal incorporates the County's Dark Sky lighting regulations.
+The Dark Sky; these regulations (which were not a part of the 1993 Specific Plan, and) will now apply to all unbuilt site uses, including those that were approved in 1993 (whether they but have not yet been constructed or not).
 Discussion below evaluates the impact on scenic resources of these changes, based on Caltrans' criteria for designated scenic highways.
 Impacts pertaining to night-time views are considered in Impact 5.12(c).

 Caltrans Scenic Highway Visual Impact System.
-Caltrans uses the Visual Impact Assessment (VIA) system to assess potential impacts to the visual environment associated with projects along designated scenic highways.17 The VIA system uses a questionnaire to evaluate visual impacts of proposed projects.
-The VIA questionnaire is presented, with responding information, in Table 5.12-3.
+This environmental analysis uses Caltrans' uses the Visual Impact Assessment (VIA) system to assess potential impacts to the visual environment associated with projects along designated scenic highways.18 The VIA system uses a questionnaire to evaluate visual impacts of proposed projects.
+The project site is at the southern fringe of the Lee Vining Community, an area omitted from the Scenic Highway designation.
+However, the VIA questionnaire provides a useful framework for analyzing visual impacts and is presented, with responding information for Alternative 6, in Table 5.12-3.
 VIA responses are based on a point system in which a higher number signifies a greater impact.